-Groundswell brings companies and the people they serve together.
-Through ethnographic research and clever sense making, our nimble team sees hidden patterns that inspire resonant, contemporary communication, learning, design and strategy solutions.
+Groundswell brings organizations and the people they serve together.
+Through design research, community engagement and strategic thinking, we see hidden patterns that inspire resonant outcomes.
 While our process is consistently rooted in design thinking, our methods, team, and project outcomes are bespoke, because each question we ask and each context we solve it for is unique.

 Autoshare / Brookfield Institute for Innovation + Entrepreneurship / Casey House / Digital Factory / Let’s Talk Science / MasterCard Foundation / United Church / University of Toronto Student Union